Jump to content

 • Describe relevant industry concepts, theories, and issues.

-• Identify different vessels and specialized equipment used in offshore wind operations.
+• Identify various vessels and equipment used in offshore wind operations.

-• Explain rules and regulations governing offshore wind operations.
+• Explain the rules and regulations governing offshore wind operations.

 Skills:

-• Demonstrate practical approaches for offshore wind farms using simulator exercises.
+• Demonstrate practical approaches to offshore wind projects through simulation exercises.

-• Analyze stakeholder perspectives, value chains, and collaboration forms.
+• Analyze stakeholder perspectives, value chains, and collaboration forms in offshore wind projects.

 General Competence:

-• Communicate knowledgeably with stakeholders about offshore wind projects, technology, and challenges.
+• Communicate clearly and effectively with stakeholders about offshore wind projects and related technological challenges.

-• Relate course content to development work within offshore wind in their own organization.
+• Apply the course content to development work within offshore wind in their own organization.

 • Understand the value chain and lifecycle of offshore wind projects.